LCCC Community Facilities Fund

 - Changes to the facility to enable and encourage multi-use of premises and make it fit for purpose;

-- Capital outdoor works or related equipment to enable facilities to use outdoor space to promote a sustainability agenda, for example in response to COVID-19 or develop biodiversity opportunities.
+- Capital outdoor works or related equipment to enable improved use of outdoor spaces at facilities to promote a sustainability agenda, for example to develop biodiversity opportunities.

 What we will not fund:

 - Individual people (applicant must be a lease holder with at least 20 years remaining);

 - Upgrade to roads and car parks that are not on the community facility’s land;